grafana/tempo/docs/sources/helm-charts/tempo-distributed/get-started-helm-charts/_index.md

 - Create a custom namespace within your Kubernetes cluster
 - Install Helm and the grafana helm-charts repository
-- Configure Google Cloud Platform storage for traces
+- Configure a storage option for traces
 - Install Tempo using Helm

 To learn more about Helm, read the [Helm documentation](https://helm.sh/).